-It is proposed to begin delivering these routes to begin from 2023 onwards and will continue over the timescales of the National Development Plan 2021-2030.
+It is proposed to begin delivering these routes to begin from 2023 onwards and will continue over the timescales of the National Development Plan (NDP) 2021-2030.

-Maps of the 2022 emerging routes in County Monaghan are available to download from https://consult.nationaltransport.ie/en/consultation/cycleconnects and are provided overleaf in figures 7.3, 7.4 and 7.5.
+Maps of the 2022 emerging routes in County Monaghan are available to download from https://consult.nationaltransport.ie/en/consultation/cycleconnects and are provided in Figure 7.3, 7.4 and 7.5.